Amy Zuercher

 Class of 1979

-Mike Dennis earned a number of awards as a football player at LHS.
-As a member of the undefeated 1978 football team, Mike earned First Team All-Johnny Appleseed Conference on both offense and defense.
+Mike Dennis earned a number of awards as a Football player at LHS.
+As a member of the undefeated 1978 Football team, Mike earned First-Team All-Johnny Appleseed Conference on both offense and defense.
 The Northeast Ohio District named him to the “AA” first team as a Defensive Back.
 The All-Ohio “AA” teams recognized him, as well, as he was named UPI First Team Tight End and AP First Team Defensive Back.
-Michael was the first Loudonville football player to received All-State First Team recognition in the “AA” classification.
+Michael was the first Loudonville Football player to received All-State First Team recognition in the “AA” classification.
 Today, Mike still holds the school record for the average per catch at 29 yards.
-Mike was also a 1st-Team All-League selection in basketball at LHS.
-Upon graduation – Mike attended Ashland University, where he was a 4-time letterwinner and 2x All-Conference selection as a member of the football team.
+Mike was also a 1st-Team All-League selection in Basketball at LHS.
+Upon graduation – Mike attended Ashland University, where he was a 4-time letter-winner and 2x All-Conference selection as a member of the Football team.

 Michael Warbel